-taming chaos, understand req., plan before coding, remember testing incremental prototypes, starting with most risky components
+taming the chaos, understand requirements, plan before coding, remember testing incremental prototypes, starting with most risky components

 Although dated, the key idea is still essential -- think and plan before implementing.
 Not all requirements and design can be made upfront, but planning is usually helpful.